HITECHCRIME/HC_SG51_Colorized_World/README.md

 line of understanding
 throttle fully bent

-with one sight and breath come alive
+with one blink and breath come alive
 - heavy toll paid
 no null void fill my head (breathe)